Global stocks dip on U.S. tax doubts

-LONDON (Reuters) - World stocks edged lower on Friday on signs that U.S. tax reforms could be delayed after Senate Republicans unveiled a plan that differed significantly from the House of Representatives’ version.
+LONDON (Reuters) - World stocks edged lower on Friday on signs that U.S. tax reforms could be delayed after Senate Republicans offered a plan that differed significantly from the House of Representatives’ version.

 MSCI’s global stock index .MIWD00000PUS, which tracks shares in 47 countries, declined 0.1 percent, slipping further from a record level.